CVCA In-Barn and Load Lots Off Farm Sale Requirements (CVCA Home Raised) Updated January 25, 2021

-Calves must be weaned on farm 45 days in advance of take-in date for sale.
+Calves must be weaned on farm 45 days (60 is recommended) in advance of take-in date for sale.

 Calves need to have: